GergelyHorvathDM/squeryhw/README.md

 In case of this issue, attrition prediction is formulated as a binary classification type of task.
 Throughout the task, I've followed the standard data science process:
 1. Explorative data analysis
-2. Data transformation + feature engineering
+2. Data transformation + feature selection/engineering
 3. Pattern search
 4. Evaluation